yasoonOfficial/yasoon-technical-doc/content/04_network.md

 * **PUT:** */api/user/apps*

-    Notify Server about successfull App update.
+    Notify Server about successful app update.

 ## Analytics
 Yasoon sends some analytics data so we can track the usage of our product.
-Analytics are splitted into Usage Data or Lifecycle events.
+Analytics are splitted into usage data and lifecycle events.

 * **PUT:** /api/user/\<userId\>/log